 Adam Gleeson, Cyber Security Vendor Alliance Manager, reviews the five key essential functions small and medium-sized organisations require to be cyber secure.
 He covers:

-- Jump to Security Awareness Training is Crucial >
+• Security Awareness Training is Crucial

-- Jump to The Modern Firewalls >
+• The Modern Firewalls

-- Jump to How a Ransomware Phishing Attack Works >
+• How a Ransomware Phishing Attack Works

-Cyber security nirvana is the state you reach when you are 99.9% confident in your cyber security protections.
-This was, at one point, many years ago, something that was actually achievable.
-These days?
-Not so much.
 The relentless and somewhat unique ways in which our technology, work life, digital tools and personal lives continue to evolve and advance means cyber security Nirvana is now one of those things you will never ultimately attain.

 However, you can build your cyber security strategy in such a way that you can have confidence you are doing everything you can whilst equipping yourself for whatever new threats appear on the horizon.
 Small and Medium-sized organisations (SMEs) need to focus on five essential functions I will describe below.